kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

 You need to add the aforementioned jars developed by kazurayam.
 This library depends on a few external libraries which is bundled in Katalon Studio, e.g, FastXML Jackson Databind.

-This library should run on v10.0 or newer Katalon Studio and Katalon Runtime Engine.
+This library should run on Katalon Studio Free, Katalon Studio Enterprise, and Katalon Runtime Engine.
+The jar is compiled by Katalon Studio Free v10.1.0 with JDK17, so the jar requires KS v10.x or above.

 ## More features?